Description

 The immense array of entries examine every genre of magic book imaginable by both well-known and small-time authors, including cloth-bound tomes, modern casebound volumes, aged pamphlets, stapled lecture notes, paperback books, magazine anthologies, as well as instructions, manuscripts, advertising booklets, magic-set manuals, and pulp publications.

-Regular edition volumes:
+Deluxe edition volumes:

-vol. 1: Aalto to Denise
+vol. 1: Aalto to Friebe

-vol. 2: Dennerlein to Hummerston
+vol. 2: Friedberg to McVicar

-vol. 3: Humphrey to Pomeroy
+vol. 3: Mead to Zver